ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 --- abstract

-This document describes Roughtime - a protocol that aims to achieve two things: enabling rough time synchronization even for clients without any idea of what time it is, and giving clients a format by which to report any inconsistencies they observe between time servers.
+This document describes Roughtime - a protocol that aims to achieve two things: secure rough time synchronization even for clients without any idea of what time it is, and giving clients a format by which to report any inconsistencies they observe between time servers.
 This document specifies the on-wire protocol required for these goals,